Inclusion Criteria Specific for Arm A. 1. All subjects must have histologic evidence of high grade glioma (World Health

 criteria (≥ 10 mm in 2 perpendicular diameters).

-3. No prior treatment with mTOR inhibitors, or BEV or any other anti-angiogenic agents,
+5. No prior treatment with bevacizumab or any other anti-angiogenic agents, including

-including sorafenib, sunitinib, axitinib, pazopanib, or cilengitide (for the ABI-009 +
+sorafenib, sunitinib, axitinib, pazopanib, or cilengitide for the ABI-009 +

 radiotherapy prior to enrollment in this study, unless relapse is confirmed by tumor